-A pillow for neck pain is a pillow designed specifically to promote proper alignment of the upper spine.
-By doing so it relieves pressure on the muscles and vertebrae of the neck and allows you a break from neck pain so you can sleep.
+A pillow for neck pain promotes proper alignment of the upper spine.
+The goal of such a pillow is to relieve pressure on the muscles and vertebrae of the neck.

 1. SleepRight Splintek Memory Foam Pillow

-The Spintek from SleepRight provides outstanding neck support whether you sleep on your back or your side.
-The memory foam slowly molds itself to your head and as it does you can feel the stiffness and pain slip away.
-It’s available in 3 sizes so you’re sure to find one that will fit you.
+The Spintek from SleepRight provides outstanding neck support, whether you sleep on your back or your side.
+The memory foam slowly molds itself to your head and, as it does, you can feel the stiffness and pain slip away.

-What we like: We like the support the memory foam provides.
-We like that it can be used just as effectively by back sleepers and side sleepers.
-We like the hypoallergenic cover and that it tends to stay cool against the skin even on hot nights.
+What we like: We love the support the memory foam provides.
+We like that it works for both back sleepers and side sleepers.
+We also like the hypoallergenic cover, and that it stays cool.

-Flaws: There’s no way to sugarcoat it.
-The pillow is expensive.
+Flaws: The pillow is expensive.
 But it’s also effective and durable.
-So you need to decide how much a good night’s sleep is worth.

 2. Xtreme Comforts Memory Foam Pillow

 This is as close as you’ll find to a standard pillow on this list.
 But any resemblance is mostly cosmetic.
-Below the surface the Xtreme Comforts pillow is a supportive, responsive, cool way to alleviate neck pain.
-And it’s affordable to boot.
+Below the surface, the Xtreme Comforts pillow is a supportive, responsive way to alleviate neck pain.

 3. The Purple Pillow

-Okay, it’s purple.
-We get it.
-But below the over the top color-oriented hard sell this pillow has your best interests at heart.
-It’s really comfortable, resists microbes, is skin-friendly and always returns to its original shape.
+If you can get beyond the marketing you will find this pillow has your best interests at heart.
+It’s comfortable, resists microbes, is skin-friendly, and always returns to its original shape.

 4. Mediflow Water Pillow

-The market for waterbeds may be on life-support but don’t tell that to the Mediflow Water Pillow.
-It’s a certified winner when it comes to providing neck support.
-It’s the most versatile pillow on our list and the only one you can introduce heat to (via warm water) if your aching neck muscles need it.
+The Mediflow Water Pillow does an outstanding job providing neck support.
+It’s the most versatile pillow on our list, and the only one you can introduce heat to (via warm water) if your aching neck muscles need it.

 What we like: There’s nothing like having near complete control over the firmness of your pillow.
 And that’s what you get with a water pillow.
-This is perhaps the only pillow out there that is a reasonable option for back, side and stomach sleepers.
+It’s a reasonable option for back, side, and stomach sleepers.

-Flaws: It’s expensive.
-In addition, there’s always a chance you may not close the valve completely and water may leak out onto your bed during the night.
+Flaws: There’s always a chance you may not close the valve completely and it might leak.

 5. Belly Sleep Gel Infused Memory Foam Pillow

-There aren’t a lot of belly sleepers out there.
-But if you’re one the Belly Sleep Gel Infused Memory Foam Pillow is here for you.
-It’s the flattest pillow on our list and won’t appeal to side sleepers.
-But it provides modest but effective support and control for stomach sleepers of all ages.
+If you are a stomach sleeper, you might want to consider the Belly Sleep Gel Infused Memory Foam Pillow.
+It’s the flattest pillow on our list.
+But it provides effective support and control for stomach sleepers of all ages.

-What we like: The polyurethane foam is firm but forgiving and the case resists bacteria and stays cool and clean.
-Because it resists bacteria it also resists odors.
-We like that.
-We also like that it’s thin enough to actually help belly sleepers.
+What we like: The polyurethane foam is firm but forgiving, and the case resists bacteria and odors while staying cool.
+We also like that it’s machine washable.

 6. Epabo Contour Memory Foam Pillow

-The Contour from Epabo has a simple look that belies its impressive pain relieving ability.
-If you sleep on your back or side (particularly your side), you’ll find it both comfortable and effective.
-Stomach sleepers may be tempted to give it a whirl but it’s a bit too thick for them.
-For everyone else though it’s spot on.
+The Contour has a simple look that belies its pain-relieving ability.
+If you sleep on your back or side, you’ll find it both comfortable and effective.
+Stomach sleepers may may be tempted to give it a whirl, but it’s too thick for them.

-What we like: If you are a back or side sleeper the Epabo Contour is going to provide outstanding support.
-We like how comfortable it is in almost any position and we like how cool it keeps your head regardless of environmental conditions.
+What we like: If you are a back or side sleeper, the Epabo Contour will provide outstanding support.
+We like that it’s comfortable in almost any position, and that it keeps your head nice and cool.

-Flaws: In spite of what the marketing says this is not really an option for stomach sleepers.
-It’s a wee bit too thick.
+Flaws: Despite what the marketing says, this is not an option for stomach sleepers.

 7. Marnur Cervical Pillow

 The Marnur and Epabo pillows have more than a passing resemblance to one another.
-But the Marnur is definitely for larger individuals.
-The extra padding is perfect for side sleepers with wide shoulders and back sleepers with big frames.
-And the neck ‘channel’ holds your spine still while you sleep to prevent aggravating any problems.
+But the Marnur is for larger individuals.
+The extra padding is perfect for side sleepers with broad shoulders and back sleepers with big frames.

-What we like: We like the way the pillow cradles the head when you sleep on your back.
+What we like: We like the way the pillow cradles the head.
 We like that it allows you to switch from back to side without compromising comfort.
-We like how cool the pillow is and that the case is machine washable.
+And we like that the case is machine washable.

-Flaws: There’s no playing with your position when it comes to this pillow.
-You either lay the way the shape demands you do or you’re going to have a tough time.
+Flaws: Either you lay the way the shape demands, or you’re going to have a tough time.

 8. Nature’s Guest Adjustable Cervical Pillow

-Most of our testers were underwhelmed by the look of this pillow.
-But their resistance melted away after a few minutes of actual use.
-If you’re someone who tends to move a lot while you sleep this is a good choice.
-And with the 90 day money back guarantee you have nothing to lose by trying it out.
+We were underwhelmed by the look of this pillow but were sold after a few minutes of actual use.
+If you’re someone who tends to move a lot while you sleep, this is a good choice.

-What we like: We like that you can change the amount of filler to achieve your preferred level of firmness.
+What we like: We love that you can adjust the level of firmness.
 We like that you can shift around without the pillow losing effectiveness.
 And we like the way the cover feels against the skin.

-Flaws: We’re not crazy about the fact that your head sometimes winds up sinking into the valley in the center.
+Flaws: We’re not crazy about the valley in the center.
 It’s also kind of expensive.

 9. Hullo Buckwheat Pillow

-The whole notion of a buckwheat-filled pillow seems pretty Twilight Zone-ish.
-But we have to admit it actually does a good job providing the support needed to help reduce neck pain.
-If you are environmentally oriented and are experiencing neck pain here’s an eco-friendly way to deal with it.
+This buckwheat-filled pillow does a good job providing the support needed to help reduce neck pain.
+If you are environmentally-oriented and experiencing neck pain, here’s an eco-friendly way to deal with it.

-What we like: We appreciate that the makers of the Hullo pillow go the extra environmental mile with the buckwheat filler.
-The twill cover is also nice.
+What we like: We appreciate the environmentally-friendly buckwheat filler.
 The pillow does a decent job staying cool during the night.
 And it doesn’t attract or harbor microbes.

 10. J-Pillow Travel Pillow

-People with neck pain are like everyone else.
-They often want or need to travel.
-But just because you have a business trip or vacation coming up doesn’t mean you have to accept neck pain while you’re on the road or in the air.
-The J-Pillow Travel Pillow keeps things in line while you’re on the plane, on the train or in the auto.
-And for a remarkably reasonable price.
+Just because you have a trip coming up doesn’t mean you have to accept neck pain while you’re on the road or in the air.
+The J-Pillow Travel Pillow keeps your neck aligned regardless of where you wind up sleeping.

-What we like: We like that it provides head, neck and chin support.
-That it’s designed with upright travel sleeping in mind and that it doesn’t cost an arm and a leg.
-The cover is agreeable on the skin and the stuff sack makes brining it along a practical option.
+What we like: We like that it provides head, neck, and chin support.
+We like the agreeable cover.
+And the stuff sack makes bringing it along a practical option.

-Flaws: If we had to nitpick we might say that it has a tendency to slip off the shoulder from time to time.
-That can lead to a rude awakening.
+Flaws: If we had to nitpick, we might say that it tends to slip off the shoulder from time to time.

 Who Needs a Pillow for Neck Pain?